Timeline

 2012

-This year's game was basketball based, and featured one of our first documented robots!
+This year's game was basketball based and featured one of our first documented robots!
 In these pictures, you can see exactly how our robot held basketballs and looked on the field.
-We did learn a lot from last year, but we were still a very new team.
+With which, we improved significantly in overall ranking compared to our previous competition in 2011 despite

 2011